luckyfan-cs/DeepModeling/benchmarks/sciencebench/competitions/sciencebench-018-dili-models-ecfp-rf/description.md

 ## Task

-Train Random Forest models to detect Drug-Induced Liver Injury (DILI) risk using the CAMDA splits.
-Map the vDILIConcern labels to a binary target (DILI vs NoDILI), train separate models for the `MCNC`, `MCLCNC`, and `all` configurations, run cross-validation/hyperparameter search, and export the best-model predictions on the provided test set.
-Save each run to `pred_results/{split}_RF.csv` where `split` is `MCNC`, `MCLCNC`, or `all`, with columns `standardised_smiles` and `label` (`DILI` or `NoDILI`).
+Train a classification model on the provided Drug-Induced Liver Injury (DILI) training data and generate labels for the held-out test compounds.
+Keep the original ordering of the test set when producing your predictions.

 ## Dataset

 The `dili/` directory provides:

-- `train.csv` – labeled training compounds with cluster information.
+- `train.csv` – labeled compounds with cluster metadata.
 - `test.csv` – held-out compounds to score.

-## Submission Format

-Produce three CSV files in `pred_results/`: `MCNC_RF.csv`, `MCLCNC_RF.csv`, and `all_RF.csv`.
-Each must contain the columns `standardised_smiles` and `label`, aligned to the order of `test.csv`.

 ## Evaluation

-Submissions are accepted when the SMILES ordering matches the gold reference and the mean F1 score across the three splits reaches the 0.73 threshold used by the original evaluation script.
+The grader compares your submitted labels against the reference file and reports the F1 score using `DILI` as the positive class.
+The SMILES order must match the reference exactly.